 Steps of the Blood Draw Procedure

-In order to ensure a safe and effective procedure for blood collection, phlebotomists must employ proper technique when performing venepuncture.
-This entails angling the needle at 30 degrees or less upon entry into the vein in order to minimize patient discomfort and potential complications.
+To guarantee a safe and effective blood collection procedure, phlebotomists must adhere to proper venipuncture techniques.
+This involves entering the vein at an angle of 30 degrees or less with the needle to minimize patient discomfort and potential complications.

 Summary